FBTA

 This

-fun project gives you tips how to safely charge a 3.7V Li-ion battery
+compact project shows how to safely charge a 3.7V Li-ion battery via USB

 I